anu7n/Final_Project_PWDK/README.md

 <br>

 <p align='justify' style="font-weight: bold;">
 NOTES : On the dashboard, to load the final dataset, I use two choices.
-Use sql connector to load from SQL Databases or load manually using pandas. <a href="https://github.com/agunggnug/Final_Project_PWDK/blob/master/Dashboard/model_plots.py"> Looks here </a>
+I use SQLAlchemy to load from SQL Databases or load manually using pandas. <a href="https://github.com/agunggnug/Final_Project_PWDK/blob/master/Dashboard/model_plots.py"> Looks here </a>
 </p>

 <br>